Yuri-Rassokhin/BenchmarkBeholder/README.md

 You can see already integrated workloads by typing `./bbh -v`.

-# How Do Add New Workload to BBH?
+# How Do I Add New Workload to BBH?

 To benchmark a new workload, it must be integrated to BBH - here is step-by-step [explanation](./doc/integration.md) by example.